 - drug and alcohol use

 - sexual behavior at a very young age

-Boys who have conduct disorder are more likely to display aggressive and destructive behavior than girls are.
+Boys who have conduct disorder are more likely to display aggressive and destructive behavior than girls.
 Girls are more prone to deceitful and rule-violating behavior.

-The following factors may increase a person’s risk of developing conduct disorder:
+The following factors may increase your child’s risk of developing conduct disorder:

 - having a family history of conduct disorder